Best Herbs for Beginners to Grow

 Parsley is used as a garnish in many dishes.
 It also goes well in egg dishes, meat, poultry, pasta, potatoes, and vegetable dishes.

 Rosemary is a half-hardy shrub that grows as a perennial in many areas (zones 5-8).
-In warmer zones, it is grown as an annual.
+In colder zones, it is grown as an annual.

 Rosemary likes to grow in a sunny spot with well-drained soil.
 It actually tolerates dry weather quite well.
-Rosemary has small blue flowers when it blooms.
+Rosemary has small white, pink, or blue flowers when it blooms.
 Once it is done blooming, it is best to cut back the stems so it doesn’t get too leggy.

 Sage is another half-hardy perennial shrub that likes growing in sunny, well-drained areas.
 Like rosemary, it is usually grown as an annual in zones 9 and up.